Cancer Microbiome Resources*

 This is a curated space for those who want to know more about the science behind the cancer microbiome.
 We provide these resources to help educate those who are curious about the history, the science, and the potential of the microbiome to diagnose and treat important human health issues, like cancer.

-Here, we focus on landmark studies on the cancer microbiome, links to published articles, books, reviews, TedTalks, and podcasts featuring Micronoma founders, our Scientific Advisory Board members, and our trusted community of science colleagues.
+Here, we focus on landmark studies on the cancer microbiome, links to papers published by the founders and leaders of Micronoma, as well as books, reviews, TedTalks, and podcasts featuring our founders, our Scientific Advisory Board members, and our trusted community of science colleagues.
 These individuals and their work have advanced the field in ways that are exciting and paradigm shifting, allowing for new possibilities in the diagnosis and treatment of cancer, and great hope for a better handle on this abominable disease.

 *These resources are provided for informational purposes only and do not represent Micronoma’s endorsement or sponsorship of any third parties or third-party generated content or materials in any manner.
 Opinions or statements made by third parties do not represent the views or the statements of Micronoma.